Hitijahujessy/morsifier/README.md

 You may also want to see what the morse code looks like if the message would be relayed using a flashlight.
 This is possible by pressing the `toggle flashlight` button.

-Next to the `toggle flashlight button` you'll find 10 numbered buttons.
+Next to the `toggle flashlight button` you'll find 10 `numbered buttons`.
 These numbers represent the `words-per-minute` (`wpm`).
 These buttons can be pressed to change the speed of the outputted morse code.
 When you download the `morse code audio file`, it will use the currently selected `wpm`.